CommandPost/RenameAvidMXFFiles/README.md

 This is useful if you want to move native Avid MXF files from Avid Media Composer to Final Cut Pro.

+This script is very basic, and doesn't contain any special error handling or messaging.

+You should duplicate the MXF files you want to process prior to using, as there's no "undo" once you run the script.

 ---

 ## Example